Garage Flooring FAQ: Your Questions, Answered

 The answer to this question depends on what type of garage flooring you’re hoping to buy.
 The good news is we offer free shipping on all garage flooring.
 That means you’re saving some major bucks when buying flooring for your garage.

-To make this easier, I’ve made a chart detailing the cost of garage flooring by type.
-For this estimate, I calculated based on a 10’ X 16’ garage size.
+To make this easier, I’ve made a chart detailing the cost of garage flooring by type:

 Do garage tiles need underlayment to reduce sound and shifting?